 Every U.S state and territory, as well as many countries around the world, have licensing boards that require applicants to pass individual state board exams.

 In the U.S. there are four sections of National Board exams.
-Many states require a passing score on these exams to obtain a license to practice.
+All 50 states require a passing score on these exams to obtain a license to practice.
 In addition, some states, including Florida, require a background check prior to licensure.
 (Palmer College also requires a background check as part of its admission process.
 Complete information about this process can be found in our catalog.)

 We strongly encourage you to visit the Federation of Chiropractic Licensing Board website, which provides specific information about licensure requirements based upon the area in which you wish to practice.
 Understanding these requirements before you begin on your path to a chiropractic career is a very good idea.